Uxinnn/RC4_FoodBuddy/README.md

 ## Getting Started:

+RC4FoodBuddy is a telegram bot that allows you to find a buddy within RC4 to have a meal with.
+The bot presents itself using two interfaces: the RC4FoodBuddy telegram channel and the RC4FoodBuddy telegram bot.

+### User Guide:

+#### Telegram Bot Commands

+/start - Starts the bot and all possible commands will be listed

+#### Telegram Channel

 ### Prerequisites
 * A valid telegram bot and bot token.
 * A telegram channel, with the bot having administrator privileges.